Final Fantasy XIII Review

 The battle system is simplistic and limiting in the early game, but it becomes exciting and fun to use once depth is added.
 The intense battles you encounter doing the highest level side quests can make the system continue to feel limited again however, even after maxing out your characters.
 It turns out, not giving players control of all their characters is still frustrating.

-There is a lot to do in combat and many battles are very challenging, but the toughest ones will be won or lost based on how much health your characters have, not your skill on the battlefield.
+There’s a lot to do in combat and many battles are very challenging, but the toughest ones will be won or lost based on how much health your characters have, not your skill on the battlefield.
 All the skills you learned throughout the game will be nullified until you grind for several hours building up your stats.
-Grinding levels to defeat a tough boss is something that any seasoned veteran of RPGs like myself should come to expect, but grinding in Final Fantasy 13 is a repetitive and dreary process.
+Grinding levels to defeat a tough boss is something that any seasoned veteran of RPGs like myself should come to expect, but grinding in Final Fantasy 13 is an especially repetitive and dreary process.

 Do I Really Care About These People?